rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-06-22-teams-application-and-team-log.md

 You can always find us on IRC for quick questions or issues:
 [#rgsoc on irc.freenode.net](irc://irc.freenode.net#rgsoc)
+Read more about how to use and set up IRC: [https://github.com/rails-girls-summer-of-code/summer-of-code/wiki/IRC](https://github.com/rails-girls-summer-of-code/summer-of-code/wiki/IRC)

 If you think something is unclear or should be improved, or if you find a bug, then please [report an issue](https://github.com/rails-girls-summer-of-code/rgsoc-teams/issues).